-Alberta is home to 48 First Nations spread across three treaty areas (Treaty 6, Treaty 7, and Treaty 8).
+Alberta is home to 48 First Nations7 spread across three treaty areas (Treaty 6, Treaty 7, and Treaty 8).
 First Nations are primarily the legislative jurisdiction of the Government of Canada.
-The federal government owes First Nations a fiduciary duty under the Constitution Act; the province owes the same duty and obligations to First Nations as to any other community in Alberta.
-As emergencies often occur locally, individual First Nations governments are the first line of response in the event of an emergency on a reserve.
+The federal government owes First Nations a fiduciary duty under the Constitution Act; the province owes the same duty and obligations to First Nations as to any other local authority in Alberta.8 As emergencies often occur locally, individual First Nations governments are the first line of response in the event of an emergency on a reserve.
 Under the federal Emergency Management Assistance Program, First Nations governments are responsible for creating and implementing emergency management plans to prepare communities to cope with an emergency.